Encephalization quotient: History

 Among ancient Greek philosophers, Aristotle in particular believed that after the heart, the brain was the second most important organ of the body.
 He also focused on the size of the human brain, writing in 335 BCE that "of all the animals, man has the brain largest in proportion to his size."
 In 1861, French neurologist Paul Broca tried to make a connection between brain size and intelligence.
 Through observational studies, he noticed that people working in what he deemed to be more complex fields had larger brains than people working in less complex fields.
 Also, in 1871, Charles Darwin wrote in his book The Descent of Man: "No one, I presume, doubts that the large proportion which the size of man's brain bears to his body, compared to the same proportion in the gorilla or orang, is closely connected with his mental powers."
 (Note: See also Darwin, Charles (1874).
 "The Descent of Man, and Selection in Relation to Sex" same quote as Darwin (1871) cited above, on p.
 60 in online text of earlier reprint of second (1874) edition.)
 The concept of quantifying encephalization is also not a recent phenomenon.
 In 1889, Sir Francis Galton, through a study on college students, attempted to quantify the relationship between brain size and intelligence.

 Due to the Nazi's racial policies before and during World War II, studies on brain size and intelligence temporarily gained a negative reputation, as they resemble the "Ubermensch" school of thought that enable the Holocaust.
-However, with the rise of neofascism and the advent of imaging techniques such as the fMRI and PET scan, several scientific studies were launched to suggest a relationship between encephalization and advanced cognitive abilities.
+However, with the advent of imaging techniques such as the fMRI and PET scan, several scientific studies were launched to suggest a relationship between encephalization and advanced cognitive abilities.
 Harry J. Jerison, who invented the formula for encephalization quotient, believed that brain size was proportional to the ability of humans to process information.
 With this belief, a higher level of encephalization equated to a higher ability to process information.
 A larger brain could mean a number of different things, including a larger cerebral cortex, a greater number of neuronal associations, or a greater number of neurons overall.